hozkok/singletondep/README.md

     # out: disconnected from db
 ```

-This library is especially useful for managing singletons in large projects.
+This library can be especially useful to manage dependencies in a large project.